Reavis L. Mitchell Jr.

-Reavis L. Mitchell Jr. (1947 – June 16, 2020) was an American historian and academic administrator.
+Reavis Lee Mitchell Jr. (July 12, 1947 – June 16, 2020) was an American historian and academic administrator.
 He was the dean of the School of Humanities and Behavioral Social Sciences and professor of history at Fisk University, a historically black university in Nashville, Tennessee.
 He was the chairman of the Tennessee Historical Commission from 2015 to 2020.

 Early life and education

-Mitchell was born in 1947 in Nashville, Tennessee.
+Mitchell was born on July 12, 1947, in Nashville, Tennessee.
 He attended St. Vincent de Paul Catholic School and Pearl High school, and he earned a Bachelor of Arts from Fisk University, Master of Science from Tennessee State University, and PhD from Middle Tennessee State University.

 Career

 Mitchell began his career as a member of the history faculty at Fisk University in 1980.
 He also worked as an adjunct professor at the University of St. Francis and Vanderbilt University.
 Mitchell held several administrative posts at Fisk, including Director of Institutional Advancement, Executive Assistant to the President, and Dean of Academic Affairs.

 Mitchell served on the Tennessee Historical Commission from 2009 to his death, including as its chairman from 2015.
 He was also the executive vice president of the Tennessee Historical Society.